djplaner/memex/journal/todays-note.md

   - other completions - an emails
   - summary for DHoS
 - AI proof resource
-  - Summary with USyd docs to Robbie
-  - Learning Journal search - finalise LLM response with USyd stuff

 - Tell DS about changes to Collections - stale edit locks